Adarshh21/adarshah21-NASSCOM-VSD-SoC-design-program/README.md

 ![image](https://github.com/user-attachments/assets/2b603495-7a36-4553-a9ae-e739aab9f423)

-In the chip it will look something like shown below Decoupling capacitors are placed in between the block a, block b and block c.
+In the chip it will look something like shown in the figure.
+Decoupling capacitors are placed in between the block a, block b and block c.
 So here in this whole block it has been ensured that supply is being done by the de-coupling capacitor.
 Once we are done with this we have taken care of the local communication.
 _____________________________________________________________________________________________________